Inventory Management

 Pricing Decisions

 If your margins are calculated on purchase price, your actual margins are lower.
-Knowing true cost gives you an accurate picture of profitability by SKU — which items are genuinely profitable and which ones look profitable but are not once all costs are included.
+Knowing true cost gives you an accurate profitability picture by SKU, which items are genuinely profitable and which ones only look profitable before all costs are included.

 Ordering Decisions

-When you know what it costs to hold inventory, the decision to order more becomes more deliberate.
-The carrying cost of an extra 60 days of stock is no longer invisible — it is a number you can weigh against the cost of a potential stockout.
+When you know what it costs to hold inventory, every ordering decision becomes more deliberate.
+The carrying cost of an extra 60 days of stock is no longer invisible.
+It is a number you can weigh against the cost of a potential stockout.

 Supplier Negotiations